CalumRaine/orfOS/README.md

 <br />

 ## Disclaimer & Notes...
-- orfOS prints ORFs to a screen but you cannot yet save them to a USB stick, transfer them anywhere or doing anything with them.
+- orfOS prints ORFs to a screen but you cannot yet save them to a USB stick, transfer them anywhere or do anything with them.
 This was a proof-of-concept model in assembly language.
 To write a USB driver in assembly language is inhumane.
 However, in theory, writing to a file instead of the screen would make this process lightning fast and would be the first development priority if I were to continue the project.
 - orfOS does not deal with introns.
 It unintelligently prints anything between a start codon and a stop codon, regardless of length or content.
 The proof-of-concept was designed to prove a bare metal Raspberry Pi operating system; not to prove biology.
 - orfOS is designed for use on a 1280x720 screen.
 Larger screens may work but have not been tested.
 All of the maths for drawing characters and scrolling are designed around a 1280x720 format so altering the questionnaire in framebuffer.s will not alone fix this problem.
 The code should be re-written with variables instead of constants.